alejandroastudillo/alejandroastudillo_io_src/README.md

 Check that `eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"` is in the bashrc

+Install Hugo by downloading the deb file from https://github.com/gohugoio/hugo/releases/tag/v0.97.3 or with
-Install Hugo with `brew install hugo`
+`brew install hugo` or
+`brew extract --version=0.97.3 hugo homebrew/cask`
+`brew install hugo@0.97.3`

 Install Go with `brew install go`